byroncollins/hpa-example/README.md

 go-webserver   Deployment/go-webserver/scale   0% / 50%  1         10        1          18s
 ```

 # Generate some load

 Now, we will see how the autoscaler reacts to increased load.
-We will start a container, and send an infinite loop of queries to the php-apache service (please run it in a different terminal):
+We will start a new busybox container, and send an infinite loop of queries to the go-webserver service.

+Open a new terminal window and login to openshift as before, then run the following to enter the command prompt of the busybox:

 ```bash
 oc run -it --rm load-generator --image=busybox /bin/sh
 ```

-Hit enter for command prompt
+Run the performance load:

 ```bash
 while true; do wget -q -O- http://go-webserver:8080; done
 ```

-watch hpa and pods in another terminal
+Watch hpa and pods in another terminal:

 ```bash
 watch -n3 "echo "oc get hpa"; oc get hpa ;  echo "oc get deployment go-webserver" ;oc get deployment go-webserver ; echo "oc get pods -l run=go-webserver" ; oc get pods -l run=go-webserver"
 ```

+The following should be displayed and refreshed every 3 seconds:
 ```bash
 Every 3.0s: echo oc get hpa; oc get hpa ;  echo oc get deployment go-webserver ;oc get de...  byroncserver: Sat Oct  3 15:57:20 2020